sparoodata/mongolens_new/README.md

 MongoDB Lens supports multiple MongoDB URIs with aliases in your [config file](#configuration-config-file), allowing you to easily switch between different MongoDB instances using simple names.

-To configure multiple connections, set the `mongoUri` setting to an object with alias-URI pairs:
+To configure multiple connections, set the `mongoUri` config setting to an object with alias-URI pairs:

 ```json
 {